Residential income segregation: A behavioral model of the housing market: Model

 \subsection{Matching}

-Matching between buyers and sellers occurs at each location and each time step through a continuous double auction.
+Matching between buyers and sellers occurs at each location and each time step through a continuous double auction, which we take as a stylized model of a bilateral bargaining process.
 The reservation offer (demand) prices enter in a random sequence as asks (bids) in a limit order book.
 Every time a bid price exceeds an ask price, a transaction takes place and the two prices are removed from the order book.
 This process continues until all agents have placed their orders.

 The price of the transaction depends on bargaining, which we model in a stylized fashion.
-In particular, we assume that the price of a transaction between a $k$-buyer and seller $i$ is a linear combination of the reservation prices, $P_{ki}=\nu P_k^d + (1-\nu)P_i^s$.
+In particular, we assume that the price of a transaction between a $k$-buyer and seller $i$ is a linear combination of the reservation prices,

 Here $\nu$ quantifies the bargaining power of the seller.
 If $\nu=0$, the transaction price is simply the reservation price of the seller -- this parameterization would model a situation in which the seller needs to post his reservation price -- while if $\nu>0$ the seller would post a higher price.

 Finally, the market price $P(X,t)$ is the average of all transaction prices that were recorded at location $X$ and time $t$.